 The idea for iPhemeris arose when Apple and Steve Jobs (a personal hero of mine) announced the App Store and the Developer Tool Kit in 2008.
-I'd been following Apple as an investor and Mac technology lover since 2004 and my reaction to the iPhone when I first saw it was one of those YES! moments when you see a piece of technology that instantly solves all your related complaints and issues.
+At the time I was Chief Technology Officer (CTO) for an Electronic Bond Exchange and immersed in the world of software and computer technologies (My entire working career has been as a co-founder or senior member of one software and technology company or another: Rogue Wave Software; ILX Systems; Beacon Capital Strategies; AskingPoint.com) and I had been following Apple as both an investor and Mac technology lover since 2004.
+My reaction to the iPhone when I first saw it was one of those "YES" moments when you see a piece of technology that instantly solves all your complaints and issues with something.

-iPhone was such an obvious improvement to everything that was the cluster fk that was cell phones in those days, that I was one of those idiots waiting on line for hours at the Apple store to get one.
-So when Steve Jobs subsequently announced the Developer Kit, I knew had to get my hands on that too and do something... but what?!
+iPhone was such an obvious improvement to everything that was the mess that was cell phones in those days, that I was absolutely one of those idiots waiting on line for hours at the Apple store to get one.
+So, when Steve Jobs subsequently announced the Developer Kit, I knew had to get my hands on it and do something... but what?!

-Early one Saturday morning and shortly after the announcement of the SDK, I literally awoke with the idea for iPhemeris and it's name on the tip of my tongue.
-I thought wow, this technology is so powerful I could easily put on it all the Astrology information I'm currently carrying a bunch books around for.
+One morning shortly after the announcement I literally woke up with the name iPhemeris on the tip of my tongue along with the idea for the software.
+I thought wow, this technology is so powerful I could easily put on it all the Astrology information I currently carry a bunch of books around for.

-Anyway, I ended up writing all my own routines using algorithms from books and studying the principles and building a small, fast, C library to do all the hard-core math.
+Regardless, I ended up writing all my own routines using algorithms from the above books and studying the principles and building a small, fast, C library to do all the hard-core ephemeris math required to work with the JPL Ephemeris files.
 The first iPhone was powerful, but one still had to be sensitive to memory consumption and speed of floating point calculations.
 So I spent time optimizing, figuring that good design would only help me later.

-One thing led to another and after about 6 months of lots of evening, weekend and late night work (iPhemeris is not my day job) I had what turned out to be the very first tool for Astrologers on iPhone... and in my humble opinion, still the best 🙂 And it has continued to grow and be improved and developed into what is now the most complete, powerful Astrology App available for iPhone and Mac.
+One thing led to another and after about 6 months of lots of evenings, weekends and late night work (iPhemeris is not my day job) I had what turned out to be the very first tool for Astrologers on iPhone... and in my humble opinion, still the best 🙂 And it has continued to grow and be improved and developed into what is now probably the most complete, powerful Astrology App available for iPhone and Mac.

 You can read more about my iPhone Astrology exploits on the iPhemeris blog elsewhere on this site....
-Happy charting!
+Happy Astrology / Horoscope charting!